 - Proof of Missouri residency will no longer be required for applicants.

 - New Digital Card Features: new features, including a digital photo, will be available on all digital ID cards.
 As of December, 8, these features will be available to existing card holders by logging into their accounts and downloading a new digital card.
 Current ID cards printed prior to this date will still be valid at dispensaries.

 Currently, applicants can only change the digital photo in the application during the renewal period; an update process for applicants to submit a new digital photo is being established and will be announced once available.

 NEW Pursuant to 19 CSR 30-95.110(3), the department is not currently accepting physician certifications from Dr. Zinia Thomas.

-The Department is alerting licensed patients that only Department-licensed dispensaries are legally authorized to sell medical marijuana in the state of Missouri.
+The Department is alerting approved patient ID card holders that only Department-licensed dispensaries are legally authorized to sell medical marijuana in the state of Missouri.
 The Department is committed to ensuring safe access for medical marijuana patients through medical marijuana sales at Department-licensed dispensaries and would like to remind patients and caregivers that products purchased outside of those available at dispensaries are not lawfully purchased and have not been tested to ensure they meet the required safety standards.
-A list of Department licensed dispensaries is available here.
+A list of Department licensed dispensaries are available here.
 This list is updated regularly.
-Questions about Department-licensed facilities can be sent to email@example.com.
+Questions about Department-licensed facilities can be sent to firstname.lastname@example.org.